How to Meditate When You’re Not into Meditating

 What if there was a way, however, to harvest the positive benefits of meditation but without anyone else knowing what you are up to?
 Curious?
 Then read on to find out more!

-You Don't Even Need to Sit Cross-legged
+You Don't Even Need to Sit Cross-legged to Meditate

 Through my years of teaching yoga and meditation, I have come across so many people who really have had their backs up over the thought of meditation.
 Even though they don’t really know what it means to meditate or they’ve never even tried it before, somehow they just know that meditation isn’t for them.

 Although it frustrates me to hear this, I truly understand their thinking.
 The practice of meditation has such a heavy ‘woowoo’ stereotype attached to it along with a general misunderstanding of what it is really about.

 I don’t blame people for backing off at the mere mention of meditation.
 However, after experiencing a guided progressive relaxation meditation, under the disguise of ‘Yoga Nidra’ of course, it’s amazing just how many change their minds about meditation!

 I mean, who doesn’t want to feel so deeply relaxed, at peace and re-balanced after only 10 to 20 minutes of downtime?

 It’s so worth the time investment as you can get on with more in your day and sleep really well at night.
 To top it off it also helps to boost your immune system, so you can fight those colds and flu's much better than before.

 So, how can you grab all these great benefits without having to admit to anyone that you meditate?
 Here are come my top 5 tips.